Gel Hand Soap | Brandless

 California Residents: Learn more about Prop 65

-Storage Instructions: Store at temperatures between 45 and 75 F. To ensure maximum shelf life, keep lid firmly closed and store in a cool, dry place away from direct sunlight.
+Storage Instructions: Store at temperatures between 45℉ and 75℉.
+To ensure maximum shelf life, keep lid firmly closed and store in a cool, dry place away from direct sunlight.

 Product Warning: For external use only.
 Avoid getting into eyes.
 If eye contact occurs, flush thoroughly with water.
 If irritation persists, contact physician.
 Keep out of reach of children.